WSSSDC/DungeonSouls/README.md

 We decided to make Dungeon Souls because we wanted to hone our skills in game development by going for a much larger game with more mechanics.

 # Background
-You're a minimum waged knight looking to make some quick bucks.
+The legendary sword, Excalibur has been lost for 200 years.
+No one knows where it is.
+You're a bounty hunter looking to make some quick bucks.
 You've heard of this evil and filthy rich goblin king living in an abandoned castle far away from any civilization.
-You make it your mission to defeat the goblin king and his minions and take over the castle and all his wealth.
+You make it your mission to defeat the goblin king and his minions and take over the castle in hopes of claiming Excalibur for yourself.

 # How we built it
 Dungeon Souls was built using the Unity game engine and was designed with Synty low-poly asset packs.
 The scripts were coded in C#.
 It took 5 assets, XXX soundtracks and, 850 lines of code written by us (Total: 6.26K).